Chao-IC/portfolio-jekyll-theme/projects/proj-1.md

 ## Results

 Figure 1.
-Of the 12,242 food businesses surveyed, 67.2% achieved a ’Very Good’ hygiene rating, while 5% required various degrees of improvement (ratings 0 to 3).
+Of the 12,242 food businesses analyzed, 67.2% achieved a ’Very Good’ hygiene rating, while 5% required various degrees of improvement (ratings from 0 to 3).

 ![Distribution of Hygiene Ratings in Central London Boroughs](https://github.com/user-attachments/assets/960d12ed-b276-4169-9085-a4780abfabbc)